Ph0enixKM/cgen/README.md

 # CGen
 ## About
-CGen is a library that can easily and effortlessly generate your project structure with no effort what so ever.
+CGen is a library that can easily and effortlessly generate your project structure.

 ## Installation
+Prerequisites:
+- Python 3.5 or higher

 In order to install cgen - installation script is provided
 ```bash
 curl https://raw.githubusercontent.com/Ph0enixKM/cgen/master/install.sh | bash